MTDickens/blog/docs/CS/24/CMU CSAPP/5-MLP-Basics.md

-# Lec 5: Machine Level Programming
+# Lec 5: Machine Level Programming - Basics

 > This course uses Intel 64-bit version of the instruction set.